Dre Campbell Farm

 Once fully frozen, transfer the fruit slices to your storage container and place the container in the freezer.

-Try to use up frozen fruits within 6 to 9 months.
+Try to use frozen fruits within 6 to 9 months.

 3. Salting

-With this method, moisture is drawn out of food by the addition of salt.
-As a result, bacteria are unable to thrive due to the salt’s hypertonic properties.
+With this method, moisture is drawn out of food by adding salt.
+As a result, bacteria cannot thrive due to the salt’s hypertonic properties.

 Salting preserves vegetables and gives them a distinct taste.
-For the process, you can use a saltwater solution (brine) or solid granules.
+You can use a saltwater solution (brine) or solid granules.

-To brine your vegetables, put them in a large baking pan and fill the pan halfway with water.
+To brine your vegetables, put them in a large baking pan and fill it halfway with water.
 Next, add salt until enough covers the vegetables, reaching the saturation point.

 Afterward, place the pan in the fridge.
-After a week, remove the pan from the fridge.
+After a week, remove the pan from the refrigerator.
 Now drain off the brine and cover the veggies with more granulated salt.

-Finally, store in a cool, dry place until the drying process is complete.
+Finally, store them in a cool, dry place until the drying process is complete.

-Vegetables preserved by the salting method will keep for many months in a cool place.
+Vegetables preserved by salting will last for many months in a cool place.

 4. Pickling

-Pickling vegetables requires the use of salt and acid (e.g., vinegar).
+Pickling vegetables requires salt and acid (e.g., vinegar).

-Unlike freezing, this process kills bacteria and is one of the easier methods of food preservation.
+Unlike freezing, this process kills bacteria and is one of the more straightforward methods of food preservation.

-You can produce “quick pickles” that can be stored in the refrigerator.
-However, long-term pickling requires fermentation along with other steps.
+You can produce “quick pickles” and store them in the refrigerator.
+However, long-term pickling requires fermentation, along with other steps.

-To quick-pickle vegetables, prepare your fresh veggies by slicing and dividing them among the canning jars.
+To quick-pickle vegetables, prepare fresh veggies by slicing and dividing them among the canning jars.

-Next, combine equal parts water and white vinegar and bring to a boil.
-This makes a basic brine.
+This vinegar water makes a basic brine.
 Add half a tablespoon of salt for each cup of brine.

 Afterward, fill each jar with the brine until the veggies are completely covered.
 Now, place the jars in the refrigerator.

-Your pickled vegetables will be ready in 2 weeks and will keep for up to 6 months.
+Your pickled vegetables will be ready in two weeks and will last up to six months.

 5. Oil Packing

 This process makes it difficult for bacteria to thrive.
-However, the use of vegetable oils in the preservation of fruits and vegetables may add a completely different flavor.
+However, using vegetable oils to preserve fruits and vegetables may add a different flavor.

 With the addition of vinegar, oil packing generates anaerobic conditions (no oxygen).
-The method is good for preserving herbs, olives, onions, eggplants, and tomatoes.
+The method is suitable for preserving herbs, olives, onions, eggplants, and tomatoes.

 To preserve vegetables in oil, do not use raw vegetables.
 Instead, cook the veggies in vinegar before transferring them to a sterile jar.